How do I start improving my credit file?

 How can I best plan for my credit file using the proceeds of my unsecured loan?
 Here are personal responses that a borrower should consider when making a financial plan:

 - Conduct a research about making major financial decisions.
 The internet is full of financial planning resources that could help you decide which option to take.
 You can also call the banks and lending companies with regards to their loan products and eligibility requirements.
-Use a variety of resources available to you.

 - Write down your specific financial goals for this year and the next year.
 Paste it on an eye-catching area in your home, where you can always see it.
 The list would serve as a reminder whenever you feel like overspending or ignoring your budget.